Quick Answer

 Fixings for timber and engineered board

 Timber is straightforward compared to masonry, but pilot holes are the difference between a clean job and split wood, snapped screws, and callbacks.
+Which screws you reach for depends heavily on the species and grade you are working with; our timber types and selection guide explains the differences between softwood, hardwood, and engineered boards.

 Pilot hole rules